The method of sourcing deals on Axial is the buyside project.

 Buyside projects capture information about your investment criteria so our system can intelligently recommend you to sellside members whose opportunities best fit your interest.
 They allow you to highlight your focus, strengths, and expertise, so you can stand out to those members as someone they should reach out to.

 From the homepage, click Create A New Project.

 - Buy a business – for sourcing deals involving exit or change of control OR

-- Provide capital for a business – for sourcing deals involving minority equity or debt financing
+- Invest or lend – for sourcing deals involving minority equity, debt financing, or a loan

 If you’re interested in both of these objectives, start with one: you can always come right back and create another project so that all of your sourcing goals are covered by projects on Axial.

 Then, you’ll need to provide an internal code name for the project.
 This is to help you easily distinguish between projects at a glance.
 This name is never shown to anyone outside of your firm.

 Click Continue and you’ll be directed to the buyside project wizard, which guides you through the process of building your project, step-by-step.
 The information you provide into this wizard should reflect your investment criteria as accurately as possible, so that our algorithm can ensure that you see only the most relevant deal flow.

 You’ll be able to specify your preferences when it comes to the types of opportunities you are sourcing, what size opportunities you’re willing to consider, what industries you’re interested in, and where you’re open to seeing opportunities from in your Core Filters.

 Industry selections and filters narrow your sourcing criteria to deals in industries you’re interested in sourcing from.
 Generalists can select broadly at high levels of the tree.
 For example, food manufacturing which covers 840 different industry sub sectors.